ImgBotApp/InternetNL/detail/web/tls/dane-valid/verdict/bad_en.md

 The DANE fingerprint on your domain is *not* valid for your web certificate.
+Either someone manipulated the response from your name server, or your domain has a serious DANE configuration error.
+The latter makes your website unreachable for any user who checks on DANE.
+You should contact your name server operator and/or your hosting provider as soon as possible.